-Please describe your organization's participation, coordination, and/or linkage(s) with the following publicly funded HIV care and prevention programs in your service area.
+Please describe your organization's participation, coordination, and/or linkage(s) with the publicly funded HIV care and prevention programs listed below in your service area.
 In Attachment 11, include a list of organizations for which signed Letters/Memorandum of Understanding are available, with a brief description of the activities/services to be provided by each identified organization and the location of the partner(s).
-HRSA recommends that this information be submitted in table format.
+HRSA recommends that you submit this information in table format.
 Please be aware that HRSA may request copies of those agreements as part of the post-award administration process.

-- RWHAP Part A If the program is located in a RWHAP Part A Eligible Metropolitan Area or Transitional Grant Areas, indicate the amount of RWHAP Part A funds allocated to provide the core medical and support services that you propose to fund in your RWHAP Part C EIS application.
-Identify how the budget for the RWHAP Part C EIS grant has been developed in coordination with the planning process for localities funded under RWHAP Part A. - RWHAP Part B Identify how the budget for the RWHAP Part C EIS grant has been developed in coordination with the State and Territory's Integrated Plans. - If your organization receives RWHAP Part A and/or Part B funding: - a.
-Identify the amount of funding received for each RWHAP Part A and/or Part B funded service category, including the specific services supported. - b.
-Describe how the services proposed in this application are not duplicative of services supported by RWHAP Part A and/or Part B. - c.
-Include in Attachment 10 a letter from the RWHAP Part A and/or Part B Recipient's Authorizing Official/Representative that documents your organization's involvement with RWHAP Parts A and/or B HIV Body and/or Planning Council, if applicable.
+- RWHAP Part A If the program is located in a RWHAP Part A Eligible Metropolitan Area or Transitional Grant Area, indicate the amount of RWHAP Part A funds allocated to provide the core medical and support services that you propose to fund in your RWHAP Part C EIS application.
+Describe how you developed the budget for the RWHAP Part C EIS grant in coordination with the planning process for localities funded under RWHAP Part A. - RWHAP Part B Describe how you developed the budget for the RWHAP Part C EIS grant in coordination with the State and Territory's Integrated Plans. - If your organization receives RWHAP Part A and/or Part B funding: - Identify the amount of funding received for each RWHAP Part A and/or Part B funded service category, including the specific services supported. - Describe how the services proposed in this application are not duplicative of services supported by RWHAP Part A and/or Part B.

+- Include in Attachment 10 a letter from the RWHAP Part A and/or Part B Recipient's Authorizing Official/Representative that documents your organization's involvement with RWHAP Parts A and/or B HIV Planning Body and/or Planning Council, if applicable.
 Provide the requested letter(s) that address why RWHAP Part C EIS funds are necessary to support the needs described in this application and how your proposed services are not duplicative of other available services.
-If this letter(s) cannot be obtained, please explain why.

-- Other RWHAP Providers Describe your organization's participation, coordination, and/or linkage with any other RWHAP programs in your area (i.e., Part D; Part F-Dental Reimbursement Program, Community Based Dental Partnership, and nearest RWHAP AETC(s) or Special Projects of National Significance). - Other Federally Funded Services Describe your organization's collaboration with other primary health care services (if any exist in the area).
-These include, but are not limited to, publicly funded Federally Qualified Health Centers, mental health and substance abuse treatment programs including those funded by SAMHSA, and research programs including those funded by NIH. - WORK PLAN -- Corresponds to Section V's Review Criterion #4 Impact A work plan is a concise easy-to-read overview of your goals, strategies, objectives, activities, timeline, and those responsible for making the program happen.
+If you cannot obtain this letter(s), please explain why. - Other RWHAP Providers Describe your organization's participation, coordination, and/or linkage with any other RWHAP programs in your area (i.e., Part D; Part F Dental Reimbursement Program, Community Based Dental Partnership, and nearest RWHAP AETC(s) or Special Projects of National Significance). - Other Federally Funded Services Describe your organization's collaboration with other primary health care services (if any exist in the area).
+These include, but are not limited to, publicly funded FQHCs, mental health and substance abuse treatment programs including those funded by SAMHSA, and research programs including those funded by the National Institutes of Health (NIH). - WORK PLAN -- Corresponds to Section V's Review Criterion #4 Impact A work plan is a concise easy-to-read overview of your goals, strategies, objectives, activities, timeline, and those responsible for making the program happen.
 The work plan should include measurable objectives for core medical and support services (as defined by HAB PCN 16-02).

 Measurable objectives should be established and provided in the four areas below for each year of the proposed period of performance (three years).
-A table format is strongly recommended and should be submitted as Attachment 12.
+HRSA strongly recommends using a table format and you should submit it as Attachment 12.

-- 1) HIV Testing and Counseling (HIV Diagnosed) - 2) Access to Care (Linkage) - 3) Core Medical and Support Services (Retention in Care) - 4) Antiretroviral Therapy and Viral Suppression
+- 1) HIV Testing (HIV Diagnosed) - 2) Access to Care (Linkage) - 3) Core Medical and Support Services (Retention in Care) - 4) Antiretroviral Therapy and Viral Suppression